Last Updated on April 12, 2022

 Betta pellets or flake food

-It’s not a bad idea to feed bettas pellets, but most tend to be picky when it comes to fish flakes.
+It’s not a bad idea to include pellets in your betta’s diet, but most tend to be picky when it comes to fish flakes.

 If you’re new to fish keeping, aquatic life forms are known to thrive on a diet of living or frozen foods.

-There are three types of live food: live, frozen, and freeze-dried.
+There are three types of live food: live, frozen food, and freeze-dried.
 You should always try for the best option when it comes down to your little friends’ health which is the live or frozen foods sold in pet stores.

 Bettas prefer small live foods like bloodworms, blackworms, brine shrimp, daphnia.
 However, make sure to purchase live foods on reliable farms or a pet store to avoid your betta from catching a disease because of their food.